slack-ruby/slack-ruby-client/README.md

 end
 ```

+This sets a global default token.
+You can also pass a token into the initializer of both `Slack::Web::Client` and `Slack::RealTime::Client` or configure those separately via `Slack::Web::Config.configure` and `Slack::RealTime::Config.configure`.
+The instance token will be used over the client type token over the global default.

 ### Web Client

 The Slack Web API allows you to build applications that interact with Slack.
 For example, send messages with [chat_PostMessage](https://api.slack.com/methods/chat.postMessage).